 Isomerisation of Hops :

 Hops are added during the boil which are isomerised, this means that one molecule is changed into another molecule but still contains the same atoms which are just arranged differently, this makes the hops or more specifically the alpha acids more bitter and soluble.
 The boil intensity effects the release of bitterness into the wort, along with boil time, generally if you boil hops for longer than 90 minutes they will impart a bad flavour to it, 60 minutes is usually the best boil time.
 When adding the first addition of hops it is best to let your initial boil calm down to a nice steady rolling one, then add your hops.
 You don’t have to worry about this as much with the later hop additions.
 The very last hop additions are to add aroma which is lost in the first hop addition because of the time spent boiling.
-Some brewers add three hop additions and others don’t because they find the second addition of hops to be superfluous to the final taste of the beer.
+Some brewers add three hop additions and others don’t because they find the third addition of hops to be superfluous to the final taste of the beer.
 However this is entirely up to personal preference and experience.

 Dimethyl sulphide (DMS):

 This is a sulphur compound that is found in most beers and is created in the boil but can effect your beer negatively by giving off a strong cooked corn flavour and smell.
 It is mostly found in lagers but at low levels, with German lagers having the highest percentage, it’s presence in lagers is actually desirable sometimes.
 British beers contain the lowest percentage found so if this is the kind of beer you wish to produce it is best to reduce the amount of DMS.
 This can be done by achieving a gentle rolling boil and allowing steam to vent away from the kettle.
 If the lid is fitted fully on the pan the DMS cannot escape and therefore goes back into the wort.
 At the end of the boil it also helps to cool your wort as quickly as possible.

 If you are using dark malts then any burnt smells originating from these types of malt are expelled in the boil.